Residency at the Galicia Jewish Museum, Krakow

 10 Oct 2018 12:00 noon

 I am currently artist-in-residence at the Galicia Jewish Museum in Kraków, Poland, thanks to British Council & Arts Council England support.
 The project I'm working on is about the process of reconnecting with my ancestral homeland (my family was from Kalisz, central Poland).
 Specifically, I'm researching what life would have been like for a Jewish family here around the time of the pogroms, when my great-great-grandparents came to the UK, and comparing that with the experience of Jews living in Poland today.
 This will culminate in a set of new music I'll be writing for a new trio with Warsaw-based musicians Waclaw Zimpel and Hubert Zemler.
-Look out for tour dates early in 2019.
+Check the dates page for details of performances.

 New track: Palingenesis